laminas/getlaminas.org/data/blog/2025/2025-06-02-code-lifecycle.md

 Marketing takes many forms:

 - The professional (and expensive) approach.
-- Keeping the community engaged with
+- Keeping the community engaged with:
     - Regular updates,
     - New features,
     - Discussions,